AgoraphobicNight/Birthday-Code/README.md

 - This project was just a fun virtual birthday message that I thought others would enjoy.
 Feel free to use it for yourself!
 I’ve included comments in the code to assist those who may not be code-savvy.
 - Please note that I aimed for simplicity, so it’s a basic birthday message without extensive features.
 - You can view the live demo here: [https://codedcelebration.netlify.app/]

+ - (All projects are streamed Live over on my Twitch!)